District 100% Contributions Information

 Our district governors decide each year what the 100% Contributions will go towards.
 These go to the charities that our state and our district support.
-The monies help those entities to do the work they do for the people of all communities—whether it is to a child that benefits from Texas Lions Camp from your community, a person in your community who benefits from a cornea transplant from the Lone Star Lions Eye Bank, or your community is helped by grants from Lions Clubs International Foundation or Texas Lions Foundation during a flood, fire, or other disaster.
+The monies help those entities to do the work they do for the people of all communities—whether it is to a child that benefits from Texas Lions Camp from your community, or your community is helped by grants from Lions Clubs International Foundation or Texas Lions Foundation during a flood, fire, or other disaster.
 Members of our communities might be helped with a Leader Dog or the World Services for the Blind, where those who are visually impaired receive training in how to cope with their impairment, work on a job, or even to start a business for themselves.
 The Texas Lions Eyeglass Recycling Center takes our used glasses and helps people in our worldwide community of underdeveloped nations with their vision needs.
 Along with our District 2-S3 Charities, we help so many when we donate to these 100% Contributions charities.

 Lions Clubs International Foundation (LCIF) Provides grant funding to assist Lions districts in developing and implementing large-scale humanitarian projects.
 These humanitarian grants help Lions expand their outreach and increase their impact within local and global communities to serve even more people in need around the world.